ThalesGroup/dd-honeypot/docs/redis_honeypot.md

   "name": "redis_honeypot",
   "type": "redis",
   "port": 6379,
-  "dataset": "data.jsonl",
+  "data_file": "data.jsonl",
   "system_prompt": "You are a Redis server.
 Respond to commands in the Redis Serialization Protocol (RESP) format.
 For example, for a simple string response, start with '+', for an error '-', for an integer ':', and for bulk strings '$'.
 If the user asks for keys or data that doesn't exist, return a null bulk string '$-1\\r\\n'.
-Mimic a standard Redis instance."
+Mimic a standard Redis instance.", "model_id": "anthropic.claude-3-5-sonnet-20240620-v1:0" }
-}
 ```